artem-zinnatullin/RxJava/docs/Error-Handling-Operators.md

 Instructs a reactive type to swallow an error event and replace it by a completion event.

-Optionally, a `io.reactivex.functions.Predicate` can be specified that gives more control over when an error event should be replaced by a completion event, and when not.
+Optionally, a `io.reactivex.rxjava3.functions.Predicate` can be specified that gives more control over when an error event should be replaced by a completion event, and when not.

 ### onErrorComplete example